-Indeed, some of the best music in the world has come straight from the souls of guitar players who’d been wronged by a friend, lost a woman, got fired from their job, been kicked out of their house, or any combination of these and other ill-fated personal fiascos.
+Some of the best music in the world has come straight from the souls of guitar players who’d been wronged by a friend, lost a lover, got fired from their job, been kicked out of their house, or any combination of these and other ill-fated personal fiascos.

 So, what’d they do about it?
-They grabbed a guitar and played the blues!
+They grabbed a guitar and played.

 This article will cover some of the more popular options from the top guitar brands in the business.
-I'll also try to keep you down to a reasonable cost.
-That thing about the train tracks may have been a joke (you knew that, right?) but blues guitar really is about simple, honest music, not fancy guitars.
+I'll also try to keep you down to a budget of under $1000, as there are many affordable blues guitars out there.

-The guitars in this review don’t just serve as great blues guitars, they’ll carry you through any style of rock music.
-Playing blues today usually means you’re playing it in the context of some form of rock.
+The guitars in this review don’t just serve as great blues guitars, they’ll carry you through rock, and even jazz music.
+Playing blues today often means you’re playing it in the context of some form of rock.
 The blues is what led to the birth of rock ‘n’ roll, and the two are forever intertwined.

 On to the gear!

 The Fender Stratocaster is likely first on any list you’ll find of best blues guitars.
-There’s good reason for it.
-I’ll admit I’m a Strat guy, so maybe I’m a bit biased, but to me the Fender Stratocaster is about as good as it gets for blues and rock.
+There’s a good reason for it.
+I’ll admit I’m a Strat guy, so maybe I’m a bit biased, but to me, the Fender Stratocaster is about as good as it gets for blues and rock.

-If you feel you must drop the cash on an American Strat by all means don’t let me stop you.
+If you feel you must drop the cash on an American Strat, by all means, don’t let me stop you.
 They’re worth every penny, and you won’t regret it.
-But the Standard, MIM Stratocasters sound great, and they cost about half of what you’d pay for an American version.
+But the made-in-Mexico Player Series sound great is one of the best electric guitars under $1000.
 If you play blues, this is a solid choice.